sapegin/mrm/Readme.md

 ## Motivation

 Most of the available tools are template based.
 Template approach works moderately well for new project generation but doesn’t work well for updating.
-Marmot’s approach is closer to [codemods](https://github.com/facebook/codemod) than templates.
+Mrm’s approach is closer to [codemods](https://github.com/facebook/codemod) than templates.

 ## Installation